SnYGame/SnYGame.github.io/game/statuses/banish.md

 ## Origin

 Banish or Banishment is an effect in some Final Fantasy games, Dungeons and Dragons, and Yugioh, among others.
-In these games, the effect removes a unit from battle, sometimes temporarily.
+In these games, the effect removes a unit from play, sometimes temporarily.

 ---